ARMmbed/mbed-os-5-docs/docs/tutorials/migrate/migrate_from_mbed_os_2_to_5.md

 There are two possibilities when trying to migrate a component to Mbed OS:

-1. Replacing the old Mbed library with Mbed OS "just works," as the APIs used in the library have seen no changes.
-In this instance, you're done.
+1. Replacing the old Mbed library with Mbed OS "just works," as the APIs in the library have not changed.
+In this instance, you're finished.
 2. Replacing the old Mbed library with Mbed OS produces some compilation errors.
 For one of two reasons:
-  - The API calls in the **library** are out of date, and will need to be migrated to Mbed OS API syntax
+  - The API calls in the **library** are out of date, and you need to migrate to Mbed OS API syntax.
-  - The Hello World **application** uses target specific code and will need to be migrated to use code for the target we are compiling for
+  - The Hello World **application** uses target specific code, and you need to be migrate it to use code for the target you are compiling for.

-The general outline for updating to Mbed OS 5 is as follows:
+The general outline for updating to Mbed OS 5 is:

 ```
 mbed import [URL of Hello World]
 cd [Project Name]